 and click on the Join/Donate

 Our members are the heart and soul of our work - leading our campaigns,

-the membership dues, of people like you, for everything that we do.
+the membership dues - of people like you, in everything that we do.

 Members receive a free subscription to our monthly publication,

 TENANTS' RIGHTS TELEPHONE HOTLINE:

 Call Met Council on Housing's Tenants' Rights Telephone Hotline at

 between the hours of 1:30 and 5:00 p.m. on Mondays, Wednesdays, and